-- Manage own research and administrative activities, within guidelines provided by senior colleagues. - Contribute to wider project planning, including ideas for new research projects. - Determine the most appropriate methodologies to test hypotheses and identify suitable alternatives if technical problems arise. - Contribute to scientific reports and journal articles. - Represent the research group at external meetings/seminars, either with other members of the group or alone. - Contribute to discussions and share research findings with colleagues in partner institutions, and research groups.
+- Research and Administrative Management: Manage your own research and administrative activities, adhering to the guidelines set by senior colleagues. - Project Planning: Contribute to broader project planning, including generating ideas for new research initiatives. - Stakeholder Engagement: Collaborate with high-level stakeholders to gather information and effectively disseminate research findings. - Methodology Development: Support with identification of the most appropriate methodologies for testing hypotheses and identify suitable alternatives if technical challenges arise. - Representation and Networking: Represent the research group at external meetings and seminars, either independently or alongside other team members. - Collaboration and Knowledge Sharing: Engage in discussions and share research findings with colleagues from partner institutions and research groups.